shree-moh/NLP-PROJECT/README.md

 2. Download SQuAD 2.0 data
 Place train-v2.0.json and dev-v2.0.json in squad/Data/
-Download from official SQuAD site
+Download from the official SQuAD site

 3. (Optional) Fine-tune your QA model bash